 Disabilities, Learning Challenges, and Educational Tips

-What is the Wilson Reading System?
+What is the Wilson Reading System (WRS)?

 The Wilson Reading System (WRS) is a structured literacy program designed to help individuals with language-based learning disabilities, such as dyslexia, improve their reading and spelling skills.